neuromorphicsystems/imx636/README.md

 Rendered data should appear in **renders**.

-See https://github.com/aestream/faery?tab=readme-ov-file#workflow for an example on how to generate a slow-motion video render.
+See https://aestream.github.io/faery/batch/ for documentation and an example on how to generate slow-motion videos.